What I Read in January

 5/5 stars

-• This one is a great introduction to manifestation, and set a positive tone for the month/ new year.
+• This is a great introduction to manifestation, and I feel like it really set a positive tone for the month/ new year.

-• Not too woo-woo or “out there.”
+• It’s not too woo-woo or “out there.”
 There are journal prompts and tangible steps you can take to easily incorporate manifestation into your life and see quick yet lasting results.

 • 100% recommend this to anyone who feels stuck in a rut or ready for a change; a lot of self-improvement books make you feel like you have to change everything/ make big changes but this book meets you where you are.